mystica2000/website/src/posts/2022-06-22-url-urn-uri.md

 <br>
 And we do Deep Linking (the link that sends the user directly to the app installed on their phone instead of using the web version of the app on the browser)... we use URI Scheme for the app to enable deep linking.
 It is one of the use cases for the URI Scheme.
-{% image "src/assets/images/posts/urlurnuri/deeplink.png", "diagram explaining the user clicks on the link that takes them to specific app and then deep linking checks whether the app is installed or not in user device, if yes then open the app and shows content. if not installed, it goes to play store or app store to install the app","post-img" %}
+{% image "src/assets/images/posts/urlurnuri/deeplink.png", "diagram explaining the user clicks on the link that takes them to specific app and then deep linking checks whether the app is installed or not in user device, if yes then open the app and shows content. if not installed, it goes to play store or app store to install the app","post-img", "lazy" %}

 <br>